 All Subtests > 240

 Students must show evidence of having passed all the required licensure examinations.
-MTLE Pedagogy and Content Area tests need to be passed by September 15 or February 15 of the graduation semester.
-If these tests are not passed, candidates are not eligible for initial Minnesota licensure.
+If these tests are not passed, candidates are not eligible for an initial Minnesota license.